 LCSW, 13 years of experience

-I am a Licensed Clinical Social Worker with over 12 years of experience working with children, adolescents, and adults.
-I understand that the decision to seek help takes courage and can feel intimidating, which is why my goal is to provide a safe, compassionate, and accepting environment where you can comfortably share your thoughts and feelings.
-I have worked with individuals of all ages, including those with disabilities, and my passion lies in helping others heal, grow, and find meaningful solutions.
+I’m a Licensed Clinical Social Worker with over 12 years of experience working with children, adolescents, and adults.
+I know that reaching out for help takes a lot of courage, and it can sometimes feel overwhelming to take that first step.
+My goal is to create a safe, compassionate, and welcoming space where you can be yourself and feel comfortable sharing what’s on your mind.
+Over the years, I’ve had the privilege of working with people from all walks of life, including those with disabilities.
+I’m passionate about helping others heal, grow, and find meaningful ways to move forward toward the life they want to live.

-My greatest strengths include creating a warm, nonjudgmental space and using evidence-based approaches tailored to each client’s unique needs.
-With over a decade of experience in diverse settings, I bring flexibility and a broad range of skills to help clients achieve meaningful growth, healing, and positive change.
+My greatest strengths include creating a warm, nonjudgmental space where clients feel truly seen and supported.
+I use evidence-based approaches that are personalized to each client’s unique needs, helping them build insight, resilience, and practical tools for daily life.
+With over a decade of experience in diverse settings, I bring flexibility, empathy, and a broad skill set to help clients experience meaningful growth, healing, and positive change.

 I take a client-centered approach to help you reach your goals and develop strategies to become the best version of yourself.
 My areas of focus include stress management, life transitions, anxiety, depression, Autism Spectrum Disorder, and relationship concerns.
 I utilize evidence-based practices such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), mindfulness, solution-focused treatment, motivational interviewing, and trauma-focused care to support growth and healing.